 For our generation, sending naked photos wasn’t really a thing (unless someone had a Polaroid, and even then, the photos couldn’t be shared instantly).
 But things have changed for Gen Z. According to JAMA Pediatrics, 1 in 4 kids is sexting.
 Why such a cultural sea change?
 The answer is 24/7 access to devices — along with surging hormones, intense peer pressure, and still-developing prefrontal cortexes.
 This doesn’t make it safe, however.
 Even if both teens are underage, sexting laws can carry serious legal consequences, so make sure you talk to your kid about the dangers.
 We also have a blog post that provides help if your child is sending nudes.

-It’s not just actual dating that’s changed — how young people talk about dating has also changed.
+It's important for parents to keep up with the ever-evolving landscape of Gen Z expressions when it comes to dating.
 Here are a few key terms to know.
 (If you’re interested in even more teen slang, we have an entire blog post about it!)

 Talking — Used when two teens are in the very early stages of a relationship.

 Ghosted — Ending a relationship by completely disappearing with no further communication.

 Cuffing season — The cold-weather time of year around the holidays when people want to be in a relationship.

 DTR — Stands for “Define the relationship”; used when two people who are talking decide to formally address their situation.